 An enhanced version of reality where live direct or indirect views of physical real-world environments are augmented with superimposed computer-generated images over a user's view of the real-world, thus enhancing one’s current perception of reality.

 Applications of augmented reality can be as simple as a text-notification or as complicated as an instruction on how to perform a life-threatening surgical procedure.
 They can highlight certain features, enhance understandings, and provide accessible and timely data.
-Cell phones apps and business applications are a few of the many applications driving augmented reality application development.
+Cell phones apps and business applications by companies using augmented reality are a few of the many applications driving augmented reality application development.
 The key point is that the information provided is highly topical and relevant to what you want you are doing.

 Several categories of augmented reality technology exist, each with varying differences in their objectives and applicational use cases.
 Below, we explore the various types of technologies that make up augmented reality: